surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

  - The distribution package is built on Ubuntu 16.04
  - The packages required are listed in the source and in the deb file

+**Note:** Some actions in Surge are done by doing Alt + Drag or scroll wheel.
+On certain Linux distributions, those shortcuts and gestures may cause conflicts between Surge and the desktop environment.
+We decided we couldn't give up alt-drag for all platforms because one window manager in one distribution used it by default.
+Therefore, it's often possible to disable that global gesture in desktop environments, and would be the easiest way to solve that possible issue.

 <br/>
 <br/>

 ### Building from source
-If you choose to build Surge from source, see the instructions on [our Github repository](https://github.com/surge-synthesizer/surge).
+If you would like to build Surge from source, see the instructions on [our Github repository](https://github.com/surge-synthesizer/surge).

 <br/>